The Price to be Paid for Ignoring Preferred Suppliers

 Other conditions, such as budget limitations, can be part of the agreement.
 But it’s that reduced rate that seals the deal.

 And what is your means of completing transactions with this preferred supplier?
-Of course, the answer is a purchasing card (P-Card).
-It’s safe, it’s easy to use, and it’s convenient.
+Oftentimes, the answer is a company credit card.
+This little card is known by many names, like purchasing card, P-Card, and others: but no matter what your organization calls it, it’s safe, it’s easy to use, and it’s convenient.

-But what if, after all the hard work of nurturing relationships with vendors and then negotiating discounts, your P-Card users don’t use your preferred suppliers?
+But what if, after all the hard work of nurturing relationships with vendors and then negotiating discounts, company cardholders at your organization don’t use their P-Card to purchase from preferred suppliers?
 Truly, there’s a price to be paid for ignoring your preferred suppliers.

 Consequences of not using preferred suppliers